A summary of some important medicinal plant constituents and examples of herbs they are found in.

 Mustard oil glycosides

 Otherwise known as glucosilonates, these molecules are found in the brassica family.
 More than 60 compounds have been isolated and they are responsible for the pungent aroma from members of this large family.
+The smell of mustard oil glycosides are one of the patterns that we can use to identify brassicas.
+You can read more in this discussion of the easy-to-learn patterns method of plant identification

 Plants containing these glycosides are used mainly to increase blood flow to membranes they contact.
 Hence their use as rubefacients to increase local blood flow.
 A classic example of their traditional use is the mustard footbath.

 As a group, these acrid molecules were mainly known for stimulating and toning the circulation, slowing the heart rate, and improving digestion.
 Glucosilinates are said to increase anti-oxidant defence mechanisms as well as improving the body’s inherent ability to detoxify and eliminate harmful chemicals.
-They are the subject of much anti-cancer research, discussed presently.
+They are present in watercress the subject of much anti-cancer research, discussed presently.

 These are central components within any herbal approach to treatment.
 Most plant remedies have at least a small amount of bitterness.
 The diverse range of bitter principles in plants amounts to the largest and most diverse group of plant constituents.
 Bitters will only work through the bitter tasting receptors in the mouth and have no effect if taken as a capsule or masked by syrups.
 They produce a number of reactions including: